drdrej/app-buildr/README.md

 ##### Create a class from template

-For example in my apps i create database-entities for my android-apps based on a template Entity.java.tmpl.
+For example in my apps I create database-entities for my android-apps based on a template Entity.java.tmpl.

 A template might look like this: